 When a recent court decision threatened to oust Toronto’s controversial mayor Rob Ford from office, 169 years of journalistic muscle memory kicked in at the Globe and Mail, Canada’s largest-circulation national newspaper.
-Reporters, photographers, and other staff scrambled to prepare a series of written stories that appeared first on their news site, then in the paper, each story marked by the daily’s signature deep reporting and analysis.
+Reporters, photographers and other staff members scrambled to prepare a series of written stories that appeared first on their news site, then in the paper, each marked by the daily’s signature deep reporting and analysis.

-Flexing newer muscles, the newspaper also sent videographer/editor Patrick Dell to City Hall to capture video of the historic decision using a handheld Canon video camera.
+Flexing newer muscles, the newspaper also sent videographer and editor Patrick Dell to City Hall to capture video of the historic decision using a handheld Canon video camera.
 After getting his shots, he was able to quickly edit the footage onsite using Final Cut Pro X on a MacBook Pro.
 Within hours, Dell’s video story was published on the Globe and Mail website as part of the digital reporting that led the coverage.

 Follow the Reader